Cruise Ship Accidents and How to Deal With Them

 - Assault from Crew: Whether physical violence, rape or sexual assault, those you have trusted aboard a cruise line may take advantage of this.
 Cruise lines are generally liable for their crew members actions and conduct, so you may be able to recover damages in this case.

-Furthermore, there are a variety of other accidents that can occur and it is important to know your rights as a passenger:
+Furthermore, there are a variety of other accidents that can occur during cruise activities and excursions.
+It is important to know your rights as a passenger in the event of the following mishaps and tragedies:

 - Sickness/Illness Outbreaks